GT-McDowell-Lab/PyCAC/docs/chapter3/input.md

 * [Other resources](https://www.ctcms.nist.gov/potentials/resources.html)

 Note that most of these files do not have the format that suits the CAC simulation.

-The EAM formulation for force is provided [here](../chapter8/eam.md).

 ### LJ potential